pjanders/test-repository/wisconsin-rapids.md

 Central Wisconsin town built on the paper industry along the Wisconsin river.

-Temperate midwest weather in a small town.
+Temperate mid-west weather in a small town.

+Set in the land of beer and cheese!